-Amortization was \$74,000 for the second interim period, largely related to the vehicles which are amortized on a straight-line basis over 3 years.
+Amortization was \$107,000 for the three months ended September 30, 2006, largely related to vehicles which are amortized on a straight-line basis over 3 years.

-Unit-based compensation was determined using the Black-Scholes option pricing model, expensed over the three year vesting period.
+Unit-based compensation was determined using the Black-Scholes option pricing model and expensed over the three year vesting period.

-Other income represents interest income earned on short term investments.
+Other income largely represents interest income earned on short-term investments.